Calendar66/EasyVulkan-Public/README.md

 ### VulkanContext

 The central class that initializes Vulkan and manages all other components.
+Supports both standard platforms and OpenHarmony with platform-specific initialization methods.

 ### ResourceManager

 Manages Vulkan resources and provides builder objects for resource creation.
+Features automatic debug object naming, comprehensive resource tracking, and advanced memory management with VMA integration including monitoring and defragmentation capabilities.

 ### SwapchainManager

-Handles swapchain creation, image acquisition, and presentation.
+Handles swapchain creation, image acquisition, and presentation across all supported platforms.

 ### CommandPoolManager

-Manages command pools and provides utilities for command buffer allocation.
+Manages command pools and provides utilities for command buffer allocation with enhanced debugging support.

 ### SynchronizationManager

-Provides utilities for synchronization primitives like semaphores and fences.
+Provides utilities for synchronization primitives like semaphores and fences with frame synchronization management.

 ## Builder Classes